 An Art-Less Gallery Wall

-Designing a gallery wall can be a pretty intimidating process.
+can be a pretty intimidating process.
 One way to go about it?
 Forgo the art and opt for a gridded display of frames instead.
 We’re taking major pointers from this Parisian apartment, which proved that something as simple as pairing an eclectic array of antique frames with an alluring shade of wall paint can really go a long way.